 The score was written taking the solo dance score “No Time to Fly” (2010) by choreographer Deborah Hay as a starting point.
 It is the first step of a procedure that intends to use the feedback loop between writing a score and activating it, in order to rewrite it from an embodied understanding of its performative potential.
 Within the timeframe of The Amazonizing Project – phase 1, this score will be rewritten two more times.

 The choice of Hay’s score was made based on its open form and its use of poetics and imagery avoiding representation.
 The poetics and imagery became entryways for its rewriting; for transforming it through the introduction of Amazonian societies’ ideas, their “technologies of the self”, mythic imagery and anthropomorphisms – at least the limited content I’ve been able to process during this incipient research phase.

 All the drawings in the score are modified images from the “Motion Bank” documentation of “No Time to Fly”.
 They represent overlapped spatial patterns of three performers activating the score in different instances.

 Choreographic and improvisational directives by artists Jeanine Durning (to being) and Steve Paxton (The Small Dance) were both inspirations and references for writing the score.
 Durning’s work deals with multitasking, opacity and exchange with the environment, a.o., reason why I decided to include in the practice some of the directives she proposes.
-Paxton’s Small Dance, on the contrary, is a practice of observation.
+Paxton’s Small Dance is a practice of observation.
 It is a practice of perception of a dance that is always happening but, is invisible to us in everyday life.
-In a way, The Small Dance aims to put the practitioner in touch with a primitive force, it exposes the invisible and, as a consequence, creates an awareness of the invisible forces we can rely on in order to move.
+In a way, The Small Dance aims to put the practitioner in touch with a primitive force as it exposes the invisible and, as a consequence, creates an awareness of the invisible forces we can rely on in order to move.